top of page

 Mountains to Sea Conservation Trust

-Tracey joined Whitebait Connection in 2022 as a cadet and loved the mahi so much that she became a fully endorsed coordinator.
-Her life has always been outdoors, from farming to working in adventure tourism with kids.
-This experience has given her the valuable skills in coordinating and delivering hands-on experiences.
-She is passionate about raising her family in Northland, a place she is proud to call home.
+Tracey joined Mountains to Sea in 2022 as a cadet and immediately fell in love with the mahi, so much so that she became a fully endorsed coordinator for all our programmes.
+Her life has always been intertwined with the outdoors, whether through farming or working in adventure tourism with kids.
+This rich experience has equipped her with fantastic skills in coordinating and delivering engaging, hands-on experiences.
+She truly cares about raising her family in Northland, a place she feels incredibly proud to call home.

 Based in Northland